Consumer medicine information

 Nausea and vomiting occur and may be treated symptomatically.

 Stomatitis is usually an early sign of impending severe toxicity which may be evident after five to eight days of therapy.
 Symptoms include soreness, erythema or ulceration of the oral cavity or dysphagia.
 Other reported gastrointestinal symptoms are diarrhoea, proctitis, melaena, gastrointestinal haemorrhage, gastrointestinal ulcer and oesophagitis, therefore, the dose may require adjustment or therapy may need to be discontinued.
-Gastrointestinal side effects may be exacerbated if fluorouracil is given with folinic acid (leucovorin).
+Gastrointestinal side effects may be exacerbated if fluorouracil is given with folinic acid (leucovorin) (see Section 4.4 Special Warnings and Precautions for Use).

 Dermatological.